risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-source.md

 ## Change Data Capture (CDC)

-Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, then delivering the changes to a downstream service in real time.
+Change Data Capture (CDC) refers to the process of identifying and capturing data changes in a database, and then delivering the changes to a downstream service in real-time.

 RisingWave provides native MySQL and PostgreSQL CDC connectors.
 With these CDC connectors, you can ingest CDC data from these databases directly, without setting up additional services like Kafka.